bepuca/copilot-chat-eval/README.md

 ![Demo showing the functionality of the extension](demo.gif)

 This repository accompanies the blog post [Building an Evaluation Harness for VSCode Copilot Chat]() and provides a proof-of-concept implementation that developers can use and extend.
 While not currently published to the marketplace, if it proves useful and stable it may be published in the future.
+In the meantime, you can use it through the development host in VSCode or [package it as a VSIX](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#packaging-extensions) file for local installation.

 ## Why?